Jeddah: Etymology and spelling

 There are at least two etymologies of Jeddah, according to Jeddah Ibn Al-Qudaa'iy, the chief of the Quda'a clan.
 The more common account has it that the name is derived from جدة Jaddah, the Arabic word for "grandmother".
 According to folk belief, the Tomb of Eve, who is considered the grandmother of humanity, is located in Jeddah.

-The Maghrebi traveler Ibn Battuta visited Jeddah during his world trip in around 1330.
+The Maghrebi traveler Ibn Battuta visited Jeddah during his world trip around 1330.
 He wrote the name of the city into his diary as "Jiddah".

-The British Foreign and Commonwealth Office and other branches of the British government formerly used the older spelling of "Jedda", contrary to other English-speaking usages, but in 2007, it changed to the spelling "Jeddah".
+The British Foreign, Commonwealth and Development Office and other branches of the British government formerly used the older spelling of "Jedda", contrary to other English-speaking usages, but in 2007, it changed to the spelling "Jeddah".

 T. E. Lawrence felt that any transcription of Arabic names into English was arbitrary.
 In his book Revolt in the Desert, Jeddah is spelled in three different ways on the first page alone.

 On official Saudi maps and documents, the city name is transcribed "Jeddah", which is now the prevailing usage.